 The IDOT regulates OSOW vehicle movements and haul routes along federal- and state-maintained roadways, and Warren County regulates OSOW vehicle movement along county-maintained roads.
 Proposed haul routes should be approved by Warren County and IDOT prior to mobilization and permits obtained if required according to vehicle load.

-Climate Change

-Implementing BMPs associated with reducing the emissions of vehicles and equipment during the construction phase of the proposed undertaking such as properly maintaining engines and limited idle time is recommended.
-Solar energy is a renewable source of electricity that does not generate greenhouse gases.

 consultation and public involvement

 A Request for Consultation to prepare this EA was provided to the following agencies: